artyomsth/object_motion_in_area_with_resistance/README.md

-# Modeling of object motion in area with resistance force and without it.
+# Modeling of motion of object thrown at an angle to the horizon in area with resistance force and without it.

 Features
 ---